 Who is this Shopify Pricing plan best for?

-Shopify Lite won’t work just by purchasing a hosting plan – the intent with Shopify Lite is to add ecommerce functionality to something you already have like a blog or information site.
+Shopify Starter won’t work just by purchasing a hosting plan – the intent with Shopify Starter is to add ecommerce functionality to something you already have like a blog or information site.
 Therefore, you need a full website already configured with hosting, a domain and everything.
-For example, you could install Shopify Lite on a WordPress site.
+For example, you could install Shopify Starter on a WordPress site.

 The Basic Shopify Plan takes it up a notch since you receive a discount code engine, fraud analysis tools and the ability to upload an unlimited number of products to your Shopify store.
 The primary step up is the fact that you gain a fully functional website and blog through Shopify.
 Therefore, all of your products and orders are managed through Shopify, and you won't need a separate website to make it work.

 Some other perks include a free SSL certificate, manual order creation, shipping labels, unlimited file storage and 24/7 support.

-The pricing structure for the Basic plan is set at $29 per month + 2.9% and 30¢ per transaction, which is a bit higher than the Lite Plan, but it gives you the freedom to expand your Shopify store with tons of products.
+The pricing structure for the Basic plan is set at $29 per month + 2.9% and 30¢ per transaction, which is a bit higher than the Starter Plan, but it gives you the freedom to expand your Shopify store with tons of products.

 Who is this Shopify Pricing plan best for?

-If youneed a beautiful and functional online store, but you don't want to pay for the features in the more expensive Shopify Plan, this is the sweet spot for you.
-It's also the plan you go with if you don't already have a website that you can pair with the Lite plan.
+If you need a beautiful and functional online store, but you don't want to pay for the additional features in the more expensive Shopify plan, this is the sweet spot for you.
+It's also the plan you go with if you don't already have a website that you can pair with the Starter plan.